History of Mangalorean Catholics: Hyder Ali

 Hyder Ali occupied Mangalore in 1763.
 From 1766 to 1772, Hyder Ali took de facto control of the throne of the Mysore Kingdom through the Wodeyar dynasty.
 In February 1768, the English captured Mangalore from Hyder.
 The Portuguese had offered to help Hyder against the English.
 But when the Portuguese betrayed Hyder, he directed his anger towards the Mangalorean Catholics, who had been converted to Christianity by the Portuguese.
-Toward the end of 1768, Hyder defeated the English and captured Mangalore fort, where the Mangalorean Catholics were taking refuge.
+Towards the end of 1768, Hyder defeated the English and captured Mangalore fort, where the Mangalorean Catholics were taking refuge.
 Around 15,675 of them were taken as prisoners to Mysore by Hyder.
 Only 204 returned; the rest died, were killed, or converted to Islam.
 After Hyder's death in the Second Anglo-Mysore War in December 1782, the British captured the fort again.
 Hyder was succeeded by his son Tippu Sultan.
 The Mangalorean Catholics helped the British in the fort by providing them rice, vegetables, and money.
 Tippu decided to come down heavily upon these Christians for providing aid to the British.
 On 20 May 1783, Tippu Sultan laid siege to the Mangalore fort, where the Mangalorean Catholics and English army were taking refuge.
 The fort was finally delivered to Tippu when the British capitulated it on 30 January 1784.
 More than 5,600 Mangalorean Catholics, who were condemned for treachery, were killed.